rpl-lab/lctes22-zlax/README.md

 - `zelus`: a modified version of the [Zelus](https://zelus.di.ens.fr) compiler with a new JAX backend
 - `probzelus`: the original [ProbZelus](https://github.com/IBM/probzelus) runtime for OCaml
 - `zlax`: the new ProbZelus runtime for JAX
-- `examples`: some examples of ProbZelus programs
+- `examples`: several examples of ProbZelus programs
 - `zlax-benchmarks`: the benchmarks to compare the OCaml and JAX runtimes based on the original [ProbZelus benchmark](https://github.com/IBM/probzelus).

-The following commands install the ProbZelus compiler and the `zlax` Python package and allow to test the installation:
+The following commands installs the ProbZelus compiler and the `zlax` Python package and tests the installation:

 ```
 $ make init